autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 !!! warning

-    Before asking any help, search and read this documentation site carefully.
+    Before asking for help, search and read this documentation site carefully.
     Also, understand and follow our [discussion guidelines](../contributing/discussion-guidelines/index.md) during your discussions.

 Choose appropriate resources depending on what kind of help you need: